 How the Service works

 To help protect the Australian community, the Australian Criminal Intelligence Commission (ACIC) works with Australian police agencies and accredited bodies to deliver the National Police Checking Service (NPCS or the Service).
-The Service allows people to apply for a Nationally Coordinated Criminal History Check, commonly called a police check.
+The Service allows people to apply for a Nationally Coordinated Criminal History Check (check).

 Video: Learn more about how the police checking process works.

-A Nationally Coordinated Criminal History Check—or police check—is often required when applying for employment, Australian citizenship, appointment to positions of trust and a variety of licensing and registration schemes.
+A Nationally Coordinated Criminal History Check is often required when applying for employment, Australian citizenship, appointment to positions of trust and a variety of licensing and registration schemes.
 It helps organisations make informed decisions about the suitability of applicants for:

 - recruitment, job applications and pre-employment screening